AI Agents for science

 Figure 1

-A list of attempts and approaches to make scientific knowledge management and discovery — for science in particular — work with generative AI.
+A list of attempts and approaches to make scientific knowledge management and discovery — for science in particular — work with generative AI agents.
+This seems to be heavy in AI search for scientific knowledge discovery (“Deep research”), but of course there are many other steps in the scientific process.

 1 FutureHouse / Edison